List of American Airlines accidents and incidents

+American Airlines Flight 11 explodes after impacting 1 World Trade Center during the September 11 attacks.
+Another plane from the airline, Flight 77, was crashed into the Pentagon one hour and nine minutes later.
+The hijacking and crash of Flight 11 was the deadliest aviation incident in history.

 As of January 2025, American Airlines has had almost 60 aircraft hull losses, beginning with the crash of a Ford 5-AT-C Trimotor in August 1931.
 Of the hull losses, most were propeller-driven aircraft, including three Lockheed L-188 Electra aircraft (of which one, the crash in 1959 of Flight 320, resulted in fatalities).
 The two accidents with the highest fatalities in both the airline's and U.S. aviation history were Flight 191 in 1979 and Flight 587 in 2001.

 Out of the 17 hijackings of American Airlines flights, two aircraft were hijacked and destroyed in the September 11 attacks: Flight 11 crashed into the North Tower of the World Trade Center and Flight 77 crashed into the Pentagon.
 Flight 11, which is responsible for an estimated 1,700 deaths, is the deadliest air crash in the history of aviation.

 Two training flight accidents have occurred in which the crew was killed and six that resulted in no fatalities.
 Another four jet aircraft have been written off due to incidents while they were parked between flights or while undergoing maintenance.